JWiliams/csc321/hw4/README.md

 hostnames that were the result of their IP addresses being used in the python function "socket.getfdqn()".
 Also graph2.py will create a text document that is in the dot language.
-Using the command "cat Diagram.txt | dot -Tsvg > output.svg" on the text document will create an svg diagram of the dictionary that was printed out.
+Using the command "cat Diagram.txt | dot -Tsvg -Kfdp > output.svg" on the text document will create an svg diagram of the dictionary that was printed out.
 It will be called 'output.svg'.

-When you open it, it will be very wide.
+### Diagram.txt
+This is written in dot language.
+It was created when graph2.py was executed.
+Run "cat Diagram.txt | dot -Tsvg -Kfdp > output.svg"

 The container, docker-compose.yml.
 ### docker-compose.yml